ReviewSite/ReviewSite/README.md

 Deploying the ReviewSite to heroku
 ==================================

-When deploying heroku to a new heroku instance (developers will NOT need to do this), please specify e-mail account settings in the following configuration variables.
+When deploying to a new heroku instance (developers will NOT need to do this), please specify e-mail account settings in the following configuration variables.